elvisish/Stair-Stepping-For-Godot-3.x-With-Bullet-Physics/README.md

 A backport of Andicraft's StairsCharacter (https://github.com/Andicraft/stairs-character) for 3.x using Bullet Physics

 ## Stairs Character
-A simple to use class that enables your CharacterBody3D to handle stairs properly.
+A simple to use class that enables your KinematicBody using Bullet to handle stairs properly.
+Steps-up on ramps too.

-Mainly tested with the Jolt physics engine and cylinder colliders, not guaranteed to work well with anything else - but try it!

 ### Usage instructions:
 * Extend your player script from StairsCharacter